Pipeline YAML Reference#

 behavior, but in opposite ways.

-Example of a block that is skipped on all branches except on master:
+Example of a block that has been skipped on all branches except master:

 version: v1.0